jonathandion/awesome-emails/README.md

 - [Mautic](https://mautic.org/) - Mautic Marketing Automation.
 Build smarter campaigns – and build them faster – with marketing automation that’s quick to learn, simple to use, and easy to iterate.
 - [Mail-in-a-box](https://mailinabox.email/) - Lets you become your own mail service provider in a few easy steps.
 - [iRedMail](https://iredmail.org/) - Easy to install open source mail server solution
+- [mailcow](https://mailcow.email/) - The mailserver suite with the 'moo'.
+An easy to use dockerized selfhosted email solution.

 ## Workflows